sapegin/washingcode-book/manuscript/Naming_is_hard.md

 | start     | stop      |
 | target    | source    |

-#### Check spelling of your names
+#### Check the spelling of your names

 Typos in names and comments are very common.
-They don’t cause bugs _most of the time_ but could still reduce redability a bit, and code with many typoses look sloppy.
+They don’t cause bugs _most of the time_ but could still reduce readability a bit, and code with many typoses look sloppy.

 Recently, I found this name in our codebase: `depratureDateTime`, and I immediately noticed it because I have a spellchecker enabled in my WebStorm editor: